EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `gppDiffRadiation_GSI`: cloudiness scalar [radiation diffusion] on gpp_potential based on GSI implementation of LPJ
+- `gppDiffRadiation_GSI`: Cloudiness scalar (radiation diffusion) on GPP potential based on the GSI implementation of LPJ.

-- `gppDiffRadiation_Turner2006`: cloudiness scalar [radiation diffusion] on gpp_potential based on Turner2006
+- `gppDiffRadiation_Turner2006`: Cloudiness scalar (radiation diffusion) on GPP potential based on Turner (2006).

-- `gppDiffRadiation_Wang2015`: cloudiness scalar [radiation diffusion] on gpp_potential based on Wang2015
+- `gppDiffRadiation_Wang2015`: Cloudiness scalar (radiation diffusion) on GPP potential based on Wang (2015).

-- `gppDiffRadiation_none`: sets the cloudiness scalar [radiation diffusion] for gpp_potential to one
+- `gppDiffRadiation_none`: Sets the cloudiness scalar (radiation diffusion) for GPP potential to 1.

 </details>